We all have a role to play in protecting ourselves online. You can reduce your risk from online threats by following these simple cyber safe actions.

 Scammers are criminals who deceive people into paying money or providing their personal information.
 Scams are always evolving and becoming increasingly sophisticated, making them more difficult to detect.
 That’s why it’s important to learn how to spot and avoid scams.

-Scammers may contact you by email, text message, phone call or social media.
 They may create fake websites that look real and even publish sponsored ads online.

-Pressure to act quickly
+pressure to act quickly

-Amazing opportunities to make or save money – for example an investment or job offer
+amazing opportunities to make or save money – for example an investment or job offer

-Requests to make payments in unusual or specific ways
+requests to make payments in unusual or specific ways

-Requests to set up new accounts or PayIDs
+requests to set up new accounts or PayIDs

-Messages with links or attachments
+messages with links or attachments

-Requests for help, including financial, from someone you haven’t met in person.
+requests for help, including financial, from someone you haven’t met in person.

-Phishing is a common scam tactic where someone pretends to be from a trusted organisation in order to get personal information from you.
+Phishing is a common scam tactic where someone pretends to be from a trusted organisation to get personal information from you.
 Scammers may send emails or messages with links that direct to websites designed to steal the details you enter, or with attachments containing malware.
 Do not click on any links or attachments in emails or messages.

 To keep safe from scams: